-Board member since 2008, treasurer since 2009.
+Board member since 2008.
 Social welfare worker for 15 years and passionate about my community and violence prevention motivates me to be part of the solution.
-I enjoy working with a strong, dedicated team and board to educate our community and support victims/survivors of violence and sexual assault.
+I enjoy working with a strong, dedicated team and board to educate our community and support victim/survivors of all forms of violence.

 Hannah joined the Board of the Centre Against Violence in 2016 having worked in policy, law, communications, governance and executive advisory positions in public, private and not-for-profit sectors.